turris-cz/mox-boot-builder/README.md

 `trusted-secure-firmware.bin`, which contains only the part for `secure-firmware` SPI-NOR partition.

-*NOTE*: U-Boot is not part of the image checked by this signature, thus users can compile U-Boot on their own.
+*NOTE*: U-Boot/a53-firmware is not part of the image checked by this signature, thus users can compile U-Boot/a53-firmware on their own.
 The only part of the image that users cannot build themselves is the secure firmware.

 ### Other variables